top of page

 (Registration Date / December 1 / March 1)

-*This fee is for the entire 9-month ordination program, and is inclusive of the 3-month and 6-month program costs (not additional).
+*This fee is for the entire 9-month ordination program, and is inclusive of the 3-month and 6-month course costs (not additional).

 Certification of Ordination provided upon completion of program